TrueNobility303/TrueNobility303.github.io/_pages/publications.md

 author_profile: true
 ---

 I have broad interests in modern optimization theory, with a particular focus on game-structure optimization.
-In my representative work ⭐, I have collaborated with my excellent coauthors to solve many fundamental problems in this area, such as the oracle complexity of bilevel optimization and second-order convex, nonconvex, and minimax optimization.
+In my representative work ⭐, I have collaborated with my excellent coauthors to solve many fundamental problems in this area, such as the oracle complexity of bilevel optimization and second-order optimization for convex/nonconvex/minimax problems.

 <h2> Research Highlights </h2>
 <ul>